ubiai-incorporated/LLM/UbiAI_Notebooks/README.md

 We recommend starting with the introductory notebooks and progressing to the advanced topics as you build your knowledge.

-## 🚀 Contributing

-We welcome your contributions to improve and expand these resources.
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Submit a pull request with a clear explanation of your additions or modifications.

-## 💬 Feedback and Support
+## 💬 Ask For Support

 If you encounter any issues or have questions about the notebooks, please open an issue in the repository or reach out via our social channels.
-We're here to support your journey into the world of LLMs.
+We're here to support you.